 With your drug treatment, your doctor will instruct you to use the Valsalva maneuver.
 To do this, you pinch your nostrils shut, close your mouth and gently force air into the back of your nose, as if you were blowing your nose.

 Surgical treatment of airplane ear is rarely necessary.
 Even severe injuries, such as a ruptured eardrum or ruptured membranes of the inner ear, usually heal on their own.

 However, in rare cases, an office procedure or surgery might be needed.
 This might include a procedure in which an incision is made in your eardrum (myringotomy) to equalize air pressure and drain fluids.

 Preparing for your appointment

-If you experience severe pain or symptoms associated with airplane ear that don't resolve with self-care techniques, you'll likely see your family doctor or a general practitioner first.
-You may, however, be referred to an ear, nose and throat (ENT) specialist.
-It's useful to prepare for your appointment.
+If you have severe pain or symptoms associated with airplane ear that don't improve with self-care techniques, talk to your family doctor or a general practitioner.
+You might then be referred to an ear, nose and throat (ENT) specialist.

 What you can do

 To prepare for your appointment, make a list of: